Almilam/Project1/README.md

 Different media queries were applied, but this did not solve the issues of the website elements shift on some devices.

+Improvements

-Improvements the author will need to master media queries.
+The author will need to master media queries.

 Validator Testing